About self-service search

 What is self-service search?

-Self-service search enables you to find and filter user events based on your requirements and preferences.
+Self-service search enables you to find and filter user events based on your search criteria and requirements.
+You can define your search criteria by using the facets and the available metrics for the selected data source.

-Self-service search is available for the following data sets:
+Self-service search is available for the following data sources:

 How to access self-service search

-You can access the self-service search using the following options:
+You can access the self-service search by using the following options:

 Top bar: Click Search on the top bar to directly access the search page.